 “Daily antiretrovirals have transformed the lives of people living with HIV.
 However, taking daily medication can pose challenges for some people; it may act as a constant reminder of HIV or be a cause of fear that their HIV status will be disclosed,” Antonio Antela, MD, PhD, of University Hospital Santiago de Compostela in Spain, said in a ViiV press release.
 “The long-acting regimen of cabotegravir and rilpivirine was as effective as treatment with current daily antiviral therapy in the clinical trials in maintaining viral suppression, is generally well tolerated, and could change the treatment experience for some people living with HIV that may have challenges with daily HIV therapies.”

 Injectable cabotegravir alone is also being studied as pre-exposure prophylaxis (PrEP).
-Researchers recently reported that cabotegravir injections given every other month were more effective for HIV prevention than daily oral Truvada (tenofovir disoproxil fumarate/emtricitabine) both for cisgender men and trans women who have sex with men and for cisgender women.
+Researchers recently reported that cabotegravir injections given every other month were more effective for HIV prevention than daily oral Truvada (tenofovir disoproxil fumarate/emtricitabine) both for cisgender men and trans women who have sex with men in the HPTN 083 study and for cisgender women in the HPTN 084 study.

 Click here for more news about HIV treatment.